 Because the markers are pre-cut they are very convenient to use.
 Perhaps the biggest advantage the Pro Markers have over the Bright Markers, though, is that you can very easily use markers of different colors.
 All the colors are quite visible, but using more than one color at a time really makes them stand out against any background.

 Both illustrations on the page show three markers about 8" apart.
-I now use four (two each of two different colors, alternating), with the markers only about 2-3" inches apart.
-If they are far apart it is easier to lose them in the background.
+I now use four (two each of two different colors, alternating), with the markers closer together.
+If they are far apart I find it easier to lose them in the background.